sammyd/iOS8-day-by-day-book/manuscript/07-trait-collection.md

 ## Adaptive Layout

-iOS8 introduces the concept of __size classes__ - which are used to categorise
+iOS8 introduces the concept of __size classes__ - which are used to categorize
 the amount of space in a particular dimension.
 There are 2 possible classes - __Regular__ and __Compact__.
 Every view has particular size classes associated with them via a __TraitCollection__.
-By default these are defined by the device, but they can be overriden.
-A view can then customise it's view according to its size classes.
+By default these are defined by the device, but they can be overridden.
+A view can then customize it's view according to its size classes.
 The classes and their use on different devices are outlined below:

 |                  | Vertical Size Class | Horizontal Size Class |